superman cooks

 Jump to Recipe·Print Recipe·5 from 3 reviews

-Make dinner feel gourmet with these Balsamic Glazed Carrots.
-Roasted with fresh herbs, they’re tender, sweet, and ready in no time.
+Make dinner feel gourmet with Balsamic Glazed Carrots.
+Roasted with fresh herbs, they're tender, sweet, and ready in no time.
+This easy glazed carrot recipe proves that simple sides can taste restaurant-worthy.

 For me, glazed carrots are a Sunday dinner classic.
-They’re right at home next to Classic Pot Roast, Roasted Chicken, or Lamb Lollipops.
-And let’s be honest — no comfort meal is complete without my Creamy Mashed Potatoes too.
+They're right at home next to Classic Pot Roast, Roasted Chicken, or Lamb Lollipops.
+And no comfort meal is complete without my Creamy Mashed Potatoes.

 Jump to: